trunghjieu2506/tp/docs/hudou0420.md

 ---

 ### Enhancements to Existing Features
-- Updated CLI text color palette
+Updated CLI text color palette,
-- Updated to a more user friendly prompt, so that user can navigate more easily in the budget and saving component
-- Added tests to increase coverage from **39%** to **60%**
+Updated to a more user friendly prompt, so that user can navigate more easily in the budget and saving component Added tests to increase coverage

 ---

 ### Documentation

 #### User Guide
-- Listed all features, and command details for Budget and Saving Management
-- Written FAQs, Notes, and reminders to users
+Listed all features, and command details for Budget and Saving Management , Written FAQs, Notes, and reminders to users

 #### Developer Guide
-- Added design architecture for the Budget and Saving Management system
-- Added implementation details for Budget and Saving Management
-- Added UML diagrams for illustrating the Budget and Saving classes
-- Added test implementations for Budget and Saving methods
-- Added User stories for the Budget and Saving part
+Design architecture for the Budget and Saving Management system, Implementation details for Budget and Saving Management, UML diagrams for illustrating the Budget and Saving classes, Test implementations for Budget and Saving methods, User stories for the Budget and Saving part

 ---

 ### Contributions to Team Based Tasks
-- Reviewed and approved PRs with meaningful feedbacks
-- Collaborate with team mates to integrate between features
-- Managed the milestone and issue creations
+Reviewed and approved PRs with meaningful feedbacks, Collaborate with team mates to integrate Budget Expense features, Managed the milestone and issue creations,
-- Resolve Merge Conflicts from any PRs
+Resolve Merge Conflicts from any PRs,
-- Managed team deadlines and remind team about the deliverables
-- Tested other team members code for robustness of the application
+Managed team deadlines and remind team about the deliverables, Tested other team members code for robustness of the application

 ---
 ### Contributions Beyond the Project Team
-- Give peer reviews to other teams regarding their DG
-- Explains file structures to other team on minimising conflicts
+Give peer reviews to other teams regarding their DG.
+Explains file structures to other team on minimising conflicts

 ---